haziqjaved/haziqjaved/README.md

 ### Hi there 👋
-👋 Hi, I’m Haziq Javed From Pakistan...
+👋 Hi, I’m Haziq Javed, i haved done my graduation in software engineering from sir syed university of Engineering & Technology....
-👀 I’m interested in web and mobile App development
+👀 I also have a small experience in  Web develoment
-🌱 currently learning React Native..
+//🌱 currently learning React Native..//
-💞️ Looking for internship
+💞️ Looking for fulltime jobs
 📫 How to reach me: haziqjaved31@gmail.com